christianf9/FFNN_RNN_Testing/README.md

 ### Create and Activate the Conda Environment

 #### For CPU Usage Only:
-Run the following command in the root directory of the project:
 ```bash
 conda create --name the_env_name python=3.8
 conda activate the_env_name